Uraku Tower Hawaii

 No analysis available

-I looked for key card, fob, card reader, or keycard entry language.
-The remarks describe concierge, front desk, and security services, but do not mention card/fob access.
+I searched for key-card, keycard, fob, card-reader, and electronic-access language.
+The remarks mention concierge, front desk, and security services but do not identify a card or fob access system.

 No analysis available